-The onset, severity, and duration of the toxic effects, their dose-dependency and degree of reversibility (or irreversibility), and species- or gender-related differences should be evaluated and important features discussed, particularly with regard to:
+The onset, severity, and duration of the toxic effects, their dose-dependency and degree of reversibility (or irreversibility), and species- or gender-related differences should be evaluated, and important features discussed, particularly with regard to:

-□ Pharmacodynamics \square toxic signs causes of death pathologic findings genotoxic activity - the chemical structure of the compound, its mode of action, and its relationship to known genotoxic compounds darcinogenic potential in the context of the chemical structure of the compound, i relationship to known carcinogens, its genotoxic potential, and the exposure data the carcinogenic risk to humans - if epidemiologic data are available, they should be taked into account ☐ fertility, embryofetal development, pre-and post-natal toxicity studies in juveni ☐ animals the consequences of use before and during pregnancy, during lactation, ar ☐ during paediatric development □ local tolerance □ other toxicity studies/ studies to clarify special problems The evaluation of toxicology studies should be arranged in a logical order so that a relevant data elucidating a certain effect / phenomenon are brought together Extrapolation of the data from animals to humans should be considered in relation the laminal species used numbers of animals used routes of administration employed dosages used ${\square}$ duration of treatment or of the study □ systemic exposures in the toxicology species at no observed adverse effect levels ar at toxic doses, in relation to the exposures in humans at the maximum recommended human dose.
+- Pharmacodynamics - toxic signs cause of death pathologic findings genotoxic activity the chemical structure of the compound, its mode of action, and its relationship to known genotoxic compounds - carcinogenic potential in the context of the chemical structure of the compound, its relationship to known carcinogens, its genotoxic potential, and the exposure data the carcinogenic risk to humans - if epidemiologic data are available, they should be taken into account - fertility, embryofetal development, pre-and post-natal toxicity studies in juvenile animals the consequences of use before and during pregnancy, during lactation, and during - paediatric development - local tolerance - other toxicity studies/ studies to clarify special problems

+The evaluation of toxicology studies should be arranged in a logical order so that all relevant data elucidating a certain effect / phenomenon are brought together.
+Extrapolation of the data from animals to humans should be considered in relation to: animal species used numbers of animals used routes of administration employed dosages used duration of treatment or of the study systemic exposures in the toxicology species at no observed adverse effect levels and at toxic doses, in relation to the exposures in humans at the maximum recommended human dose.
 Tables or figures summarising this information are recommended. the effect of the drug substance observed in nonclinical studies in relation to that expected or observed in humans